realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 }
 ```

 The loading indicator that we will be using for this example is just a simple square moving sideways to indicate progress.
-There are three fields (1) we are going to expose to the Unity Editor by using `SerializeField` so that you can adjust these values while seing the indicator move. `maxLeft` will tell the indicator how far to move to the left from the original position, `maxRight` does the same for the right side. `speed` - as the name indicates - will determine how fast the indicator moves.
-The initial movement direction (2) is set to left, with `Left` and `Right` being the options given here.
+There are two fields (1) we are going to expose to the Unity Editor by using `SerializeField` so that you can adjust these values while seing the indicator move. `maxMovement` will tell the indicator how far to move to the left and right from the original position. `speed` - as the name indicates - will determine how fast the indicator moves.
+The initial movement direction (2) is set to left, with `Vector3.Left` and `Vector3.Right` being the options given here.

 The movement itself will be calculated in `Update()` which is run every frame.
 We basically just want to do one of two things:

 - Move the loading indicator to the left until it reaches the left boundary, then swap the movement direction.
 - Move the loading indicator to the right until it reaches the right boundary, then swap the movement direction.

-We're using the `MovementDirection` to distinguish (3) between those two states.
 Using the [`transform`](https://docs.unity3d.com/ScriptReference/Transform.html) component of the `GameObject` we can move it by calling `Translate`.
 The movement consists of the direction (`Vector3.left` or `Vector3.right`), the speed (set via the Unity Editor) and `Time.deltaTime` which represents the time since the last frame.
 The latter makes sure we see a smooth movement no matter what the frame time is.
-After moving the square we check (4) if we have reached the boundary and if so, set the position to this boundary (5).
+After moving the square we check (3) if we have reached the boundary and if so, set the position to this boundary (4).
 This is just to make sure the indicator does not visibly slip out of bounds in case we see a low frame rate.
-Finally the position is swapped (6).
+Finally the position is swapped (5).

 The loading indicator will only be shown when the start button is clicked.
 The script above takes care of showing it.
 We need to disable it so that it does not show up before.
 This can be done by clicking the checkbox next to the name of the `LoadingIndicator` parent object in the Inspector.